mediastudiespress/organization/operations/board_meetings/agenda_and_minutes_2019-07-18.md

 ## I. Agenda

 1. Review and approval of the Bylaws
-2. Election of Board of Directors members
+2. Review of website and PubPub
 3. Election of Academic Advisory Board members
 4. Appointment of Director
 5. Review and approval of Privacy Policy